John Schochet | Chief of Staff & Legal Counsel

 As Chief of Staff and Legal Counsel, John serves as the Chief Ethics Officer, staffs the Lieutenant Governor on the Rules Committee, and oversees all matters of policy, communications, international relations, and outreach.
 He has more than 12 years of experience practicing law in Washington state, first as a commercial and appellate litigator at two of Seattle’s largest law firms, then at the Seattle City Attorney’s Office, most recently serving as Deputy City Attorney for Policy and Constituent Affairs.
 John received a B.A. in History from Yale University and a J.D. from the University of Virginia School of Law, where he won the 75th Annual William Minor Lile Moot Court Competition.
 He has been to all 50 states, and nine out of 10 Canadian provinces.

-Keeley serves as the Public Records Officer and press secretary—serving as the media liaison and main contact—in addition to writing reports, overseeing the office’s website and social media activity, and assisting with speechwriting, outreach, and policy formulation.
+As Director of Communications and Outreach, Keeley serves as the media liaison, in addition to writing reports, overseeing the office’s website and social media activity, and directing outreach initiatives aimed at serving all Washingtonians, including those traditionally under-served.
 She also designs print, digital, video, and speaking presentations.
-Prior to joining the Lieutenant Governor’s team, Keeley worked as an editor and reporter in Washington state, California, and Cambodia, and as a campaign associate and policy analyst in California and Rhode Island.
+Prior to joining the Lieutenant Governor’s team, Keeley worked as an editor and reporter in Washington state, California, and Cambodia, and as a campaign associate, registered lobbyist, and policy analyst in California and Rhode Island.
 She received a B.A. in English and Journalism from the University of New Hampshire, where she was awarded the Michael Kelly Journalism Award and Scholarship, and a Master of Public Policy (M.P.P.) from Brown University.